Best Kidney Shaped Pool Designs

 Kidney Pool Prices

-For pool types, above-ground variants are the least expensive and most quickly installed type of pool.
-With in-ground types, the most affordable would have to be vinyl pools and the most cost-demanding would be gunite or reinforced concrete pools.
+Above-ground variants are the least expensive and most quickly installed pool type.
+With in-ground types, vinyl pools are the most affordable, and gunite or reinforced concrete pools are the most cost-demanding.

-Another factor to consider would have to be regional variations on cost.
-For parts of the country more prone to have higher water tables, more permeable soil conditions, or having more aquifers, digging conditions will be significantly more difficult.
+Another factor to consider is regional variations in cost.
+For parts of the country that are more prone to higher water tables, more permeable soil conditions, or more aquifers, digging conditions will be significantly more difficult.
 As such, environmental factors will affect labor and construction costs quite noticeably.

 Inground Kidney Pool Ideas